Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 selfrole delete
 """""""""""""""

-.. note:: This command is locked to the ``Manage roles`` permission.
+.. note:: This command is locked to the member with the ``Manage roles``
+    permission.

 **Syntax**